PostHog/posthog.com/contents/blog/product-engineer-vs-product-manager.md

     - Explainers
 ---

-A product engineer is a combination of a software engineer and a product manager.
-We already compared [product engineers and software engineers](/blog/product-engineer-vs-software-engineer), and now is the time for product managers.
+Are [product engineers](/blog/what-is-a-product-engineer) a better choice for your startup than product managers are, or do you need both?
+To answer that, we're comparing the approaches they take to product development – we recently compared [product engineers and software engineers](/blog/product-engineer-vs-software-engineer) too, if you're interested.

-Product engineers and product managers want to build a great product but differ in how they accomplish this.
-The product engineer ships code while the product manager researches, plans, and manages development.
-To understand both roles more, we:
+The ELI5 here is product engineers are a hybrid of software engineer and product manager.
+They have the same goals as product managers, but they ship code and approach problems in a more direct, iterative way.
+To help you understand both roles better, we'll:
-- compare how both work to build a product
+- Compare how both work to build a product
-- explain how the rise of product engineers impacts product managers
+- Explain how the rise of product engineers impacts product managers
-- explore how they can work together
+- Explore how they can work together

 ## How do product engineers and product managers build a product?

 Developing a product is a journey.
 The goal of the journey is to launch a successful product or feature that solves user problems.
 Both product engineers and managers share this goal.
 What is different is the path they take, which we walk through here.

-### Beginning the product development journey
+### Stage 1: Beginning the product development journey

 Both product engineers and managers are responsible for the start of the journey, figuring out what to work on.
 This means talking to users, analyzing usage data, understanding the competitive landscape, and using all this knowledge to prioritize work.
 Both translate user needs into product requirements.

 Product managers go into further depth here, often writing up reports and recommendations on their findings.
 This requires stronger analysis and research skills.
 Product engineers write issues and todos then move onto building as fast as possible.
+This makes product engineers ideal for early-stage startups, where shipping quickly and iterating is preferable to drawn out discovery work.

-### Building the product
+### Stage 2: Building the product

-Once product engineers and managers get a basic idea of what to work on, their paths begin to diverge.
+This is where product engineers and managers begin to diverge.
 Product engineers dive quickly into building.
 They get their hands dirty writing code.
 They prototype and experiment.
 They ship previews, MVPs, and betas of features to get hands-on, direct feedback on the product.

 Product managers take more time before handing off work to engineers.
 They do further research into the business case for a product and understand where it aligns in the competitive landscape.
 They also spend time gaining depth into what the needs of users are and understanding their business and technology stack.